-Originally from England, I am a registered clinical counsellor (RCC), expressive arts therapist and clinical supervisor now based in Vancouver, British Columbia.
-I trained at the prestigious Metanoia Institute in London, England, and completed post-qualifying training in somatic movement-based psychotherapy with Dr. Ruella Frank at the Center for Somatic Studies in New York City.
-I have also completed specialist training programmes in working with people with addictions and eating disorders, and an intensive foundation programme in art therapy with the British Association for Art Therapy.
-I am currently working on my PhD in Expressive Arts Therapy.
+Originally from England, I am a Registered Clinical Counsellor (RCC), Expressive Arts Therapist, and trained Clinical Supervisor now based in Vancouver, British Columbia.
+I trained in London, England, and completed post-qualifying training in somatic movement-based psychotherapy with Dr. Ruella Frank at the Center for Somatic Studies in New York City.
+I have also completed specialist training programmes in working with people with addictions and eating disorders, an intensive foundation programme in art therapy with the British Association for Art Therapy, and have a clinical PhD in Expressive Arts Therapy.
 I have also completed in-depth clinical training in working with trauma with Dr. Janina Fisher, PhD.

-As an expressive arts therapist, I am passionate about supporting people to heal, grow and discover who they are through the arts (visual arts, music, dance/movement, drama, sandplay, poetry, creative writing, journaling, etc).
-I have a strong personal background in the arts, including music, drawing, painting, ceramics, collage, multi-media art, photography, and dance.
-I also have had a personal daily meditation practice since 1987 and yoga since 2003.
+As an expressive arts therapist, I am deeply committed to supporting people to heal, grow, and discover who they are through the arts (visual arts, music, dance/movement, drama, sandplay, poetry, creative writing, journaling, etc).
+I have a strong personal background in the arts, including music, drawing, painting, ceramics, collage, multi-media art, photography, and movement.
+I have had a personal daily meditation practice since 1987 and yoga since 2003.

-I am a Registered Clinical Counsellor with the British Columbia Association of Clinical Counsellors, and a member of both the American Art Therapy Association and the International Expressive Arts Therapy Association.
+I am a Registered Clinical Counsellor with the British Columbia Association of Clinical Counsellors, and a professional member of the International Expressive Arts Therapy Association and the British Columbia Art Therapy Association.

 In addition to exploring what is going on for you in the present we may also need to look at your childhood, family of origin and early relationships to better understand the factors that have shaped the person you have become.
 I will always work at a pace that feels manageable to you and respect your need to slow the process down at times if it feels too fast.

 My five-year clinical Masters degree included advanced training in the theory and clinical practice of psychoanalytic, cognitive-behavioural and humanistic psychotherapies and their integration into a cohesive relational clinical model.
-I believe in the centrality of the therapeutic and supervisory relationship and work explicity with this in supervision.
-I am also strongly influenced by developmental, systemic and somatic theories and practices.
-I am currently completing my PhD in Expressive Arts Therapy.
-My professional training in clinical supervision was at the Psychosynthesis Trust in London, UK.
-My doctoral thesis was on arts-based clinical supervision.
+I believe in the centrality of the therapeutic and supervisory relationship and work explicitly with this in supervision.
+I am also strongly influenced by developmental, systemic and somatic theories and practices, and hold a PhD in Expressive Arts Therapy.
+My professional training in clinical supervision was at the Psychosynthesis Trust in London, UK, and my doctoral research was on arts-based clinical supervision.